ChristopherGLewis/ddo-lite-tools/README.md

 ## Release Notes

+### 4.6.0 - Updates for U66
+Changes:
+- Addition to DragonLord (thanks as always to Yhelm!)
+- Updates to Epic Destinies

+Fixes:
+- Set Max Crafting Level to 32
+- Fixed issue in compendium with case insensitive sorting resulting in issues with "Lost..." quests et al. (Thanks MIvanIsten)

 ### 4.5.0 - Updates for U62/U63/U64/U65
 Changes:
 - Updates to many enhancements/destinies/spells with U62-U65 updates (thanks as always to Yhelm!)